hhandika/mathness/README.md

 # mathness

-Math problem solving in seven programming languages
+This is just my other pandemic mood-driven project similar to [stats-from-scratch](https://github.com/hhandika/stats-from-scratch).
+No purpose other than just want to have fun to code in several programming languages that I enjoy using.